Updated for 2024

 Empress

 Empress are known for the Ultra-Modern miniatures, but they also sell a range of Vietnam miniatures.
 Besides a range for the French war, there’s a few animals and carts, and civilians.
-The US war releases also aim at Hué and thus consist of Marines and NVA.
-Empress also sells a number of vehicles, including the M48 Patton, the M113, and the Ontos.
-Empress has now also added a few Viet Cong, ANZAC, and ARVN miniatures.
+The US war releases initially aimed at Hué and thus consisted of Marines and NVA.
+Later additions are ANZAC, Viet Cong, and ARVN.
+Empress also sells quite a number of vehicles, including the M48 Patton, the M113, the M151, and the Ontos.
+For the ANZACs there’s a Centurion and Land Rover.
 Sold in packs of 4, Empress makes very nice miniatures that should mix well with the Gringo 40s miniatures, even if they are a bit skinnier.

 The Assault Group